infinitechris/FrameworkCompleteDIY/README.md

 # Parts

 ## Needed
-These are in order price
+These are in order of price
 - [x] [Fastener Kit - Bottom Cover and Mainboard](https://frame.work/products/fastener-kit-bottom-cover-and-mainboard)
      - Ordered 6/23/202 (Shipped from NJ)
-     - Per [the Fasteners Guide](https://guides.frame.work/Guide/Fasteners+Guide/106?lang=en) this kit includes the following:
+     - Per the [Fasteners Guide](https://guides.frame.work/Guide/Fasteners+Guide/106?lang=en) this kit includes the following:
           - M2 3.0mm fastener with a T5 head which is 4.5mm diameter and 0.7mm thick (x4)
                - These are gold colored, for WiFi, Storage, and Audio Board
                     - Three aren't needed: Wifi, Audio, and a spare